savonet/book/workflow.md

-Because there are three outputs with `%mp3` format, Liquidsoap will encode the stream three times in the same format, which is useless and can be costly if you have many streams or video streams.
+Because there are three outputs with `%mp3` format, Liquidsoap will encode the stream three times in the same format, which is useless and can be costly if you have many streams or, worse, video streams.
 We would thus like to encode in mp3 once, and send the result to Icecast, HLS and the file.
 <!--